Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 \subsection{Proposed Vectorization}

-Given the k-mer, composition vector, complete composition vector, and natural vector representations of the genome, we introduce the GV.
-Observing that the composition vector throws out the positional information of the genome and the natural vector retains this information, but only for k-mers of length 1, it becomes clear that a large space of descriptive statistics of the genome are being ignored.
-Rather than simply extending the natural vector definition to k-mers with values of $k$ greater than 1, we also make some adjustments.
-These adjustments are explained by the analysis below and improve results (not shown).
+Given the k-mer, composition vector, complete composition vector, and natural vector representations of the genome, we introduce the Generalized Vector (GV).
+Observing that the composition vector throws out the positional information of the genome and the natural vector retains this information, but only for k-mers of length 1, it becomes clear that a large space of descriptive statistics of the genome is being ignored.
+In addition to extending the natural vector definition to k-mers with values of $k$ greater than 1, we also make some adjustments.